This is about the Becker BK7 Knife. There are so many reviews on the Becker BK7 Knife. There is a reason for that. It’s a great knife.

 It does a good job.
 It’s going to bite in well.
 And you’re going to get some of that feathering stuff with a big knife which is nice because again like I said, some of those bigger knives, it’s just difficult to do.

 It’s not very comfortable, all those different things.
 If you got a big blade, it just makes it hard to use for this kind of more detail work.

 There is one hang-up I have with the Becker BK7 Knife.
 It’s a great knife overall, and you can’t go wrong with it for the price point.
 It’s going to do everything you want to do, last a lifetime, and that’s what’s awesome about it.

 The downside for me is the thumb ramp.
 There is big amount of movement on the thumb ramp when I’m doing my more detailed work.

 It’s called a utility/combat Becker BK7 Knife so they are saying that you can use this in combat situation.
 I probably never would.
 I probably would have a smaller, lighter, faster knife.

 The thumb ramp does not help me with this detail stuff and actually begins to cramp my thumb.
 My thumb is not comfortable and my joint gets sore relatively quickly.
 You can hold it without your thumb on the thumb ramp, and then that takes away that pain and you can do your detail work.

 Ka-Bar Becker BK7 Knife Review

-If you are interested in other knives in addition to the Ka-Bar Becker BK7, check these out:
+If you are interested in learning more about other knives in addition to the Ka-Bar Becker BK7, check these out: